 How much does a tooth implant cost with and without insurance?
 This is a critically important question.

-Having an insurance plan pay for any portion of this expensive procedure makes it much more economical.
+Having an insurance plan that pays for any portion of this expensive procedure makes it much more economical.
 However, many people find that the average costs of dental implants are about the same.